francesco-losciale/example-pipeline-app-in-oc/README.md

 1. The pod fails for CrashLoopBackOff after being deployed.
 The Spring App does nothing to keep the container alive.
 Read this if you plan to build a real app: https://serverfault.com/questions/924243/back-off-restarting-failed-container-error-syncing-pod-in-minikube
-2. livenessProbe and readinessProbe are commented out in the template. you could use Spring Actuator, but the deploy crashes for OOMKilled
+2. livenessProbe and readinessProbe are commented out in the template. after adding Spring Actuator, but the deploy crashes for OOMKilled
 3. trigger another build at the postCommit
 4. improve README